Last Updated: 7/27/2023

 Yes, we live in Iowa and soon there will be winter storms with snow, ice and freezing rain.
 While we all expect winter driving conditions, there are some important things to know including tips to avoid a winter car accident in Iowa.
 You should know that your risk of getting into a car accident in the winter increases because of bad road conditions.
 Bad road conditions and weather alone cause more than 1.5 million car accidents each year in the United States.

 Did you know that the most dangerous day to drive in the winter time is the day after the first snow or ice storm of the year?
-This is because it seems like many people forget how to drive with winter driving conditions.
-They are not used to being more cautious, slowing down and leaving more room in front of their vehicle in case they have to quickly stop, etc. Here are some tips to remember before you drive after our first storm of the year.
+This is because it seems like many people forget how to drive in winter driving conditions.
+They are not used to being more cautious, slowing down and leaving more room in front of their vehicle in case they have to quickly stop, etc. Here are 4 tips to remember before you drive after our first storm of the year.

 Following too closely during inclement road conditions creates danger.
 If the driver in front of you applies his/her brakes quickly, you will need to react quickly and if you are following too close you may not be able to get slowed down.

 Attorneys Corey J. L. Walker & Erik D. Bair practice primarily in personal injury cases (which include car accidents) and represent Iowans from throughout the state of Iowa including, but not limited to Marshalltown, Iowa City, Pella, Cedar Rapids, Des Moines, Oskaloosa, Ottumwa, Newton, Urbandale, Ankeny, Clive, Waukee, Norwalk, Fort Dodge, Mason City, etc.